SourceQuality/discord_couting_bot/README.md

-# Basic Discord Vulgar Phrase counter
+# Basic Discord Phrase counter
-This is just a small discord bot that is used to count how many times a person has been ******
+This is just a small discord bot that is used to count how many times a person has said something.

 This bot will count how many times a phrase has been said, and will repeat it back into the chat.